 Monmouth is building state-of-the-art training facilities on its West Long Branch campus, and the University dedicated a new location to its expanding graduate programs at the Graduate Center at Monmouth Park Corporate Center.

 The School of Nursing and Health Studies is comprised of two academic departments:

-The nursing faculty members believe that health is a dynamic process influenced by the individual's holistic response to the environment.
-We offer an upper-division BSN degree for RNs; master of science in nursing (MSN) degrees in Adult /Gerontological Primary Care Nurse Practitioner, Family Nurse Practitioner, Family Psychiatric and Mental Health Nurse Practitioner, Nursing Administration, Nursing Education, School Nursing, and Forensic Nursing; an MS in Physician Assistant degree; and a Doctor of Nursing Practice (DNP).
-We also offer post-master's certificates in Adult /Gerontological Nurse Primary Care Practitioner, Family Nurse Practitioner, Family Psychiatric and Mental Health, Nursing Administration, and Nursing Education.
-We have post-baccalaureate certificates in School Nursing and Forensic Nursing.
-A Pre-licensure BSN program begins fall 2014.
+The nursing faculty members believe that health is a dynamic process influenced by the individual’s holistic response to the environment.
+We offer an upper-division BSN degree for RNs; a pre-licensure BSN degree for students new to nursing; MSN programs in Adult-Gerontological Primary Care Nurse Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health Nurse Practitioner, Nursing Administration, Nursing Education, School Nursing, and Forensic Nursing; an MS in Physician Assistant degree; and a Doctor of Nursing Practice (DNP).
+We also offer post-master’s certificates in Adult-Gerontological Nurse Primary Care Practitioner, Family Nurse Practitioner, Psychiatric and Mental Health, Nursing Administration, and Nursing Education.
+In addition, we have post-baccalaureate certificates in School Nursing and Forensic Nursing.

 The Marjorie K. Unterberg School of Nursing and Health Studies is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Accreditation is an indication of public approbation, attesting to the quality of the educational program and the continuing commitment of the sponsoring institution to support the program.